 The University of Memphis is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097, telephone number 404.679.4501) to award bachelor's, first professional, master's, educational specialist, doctoral degrees, and graduate certificates.

 State Authorization Reciprocity Agreement (SARA)

 Authorization of distance education is a dynamic environment and prospective students should check this site often for updates.
-The UofM is currently authorized to offer online degree programs to SARA member states.
 It is the student's responsibility to understand current circumstances or special requirements in their state of residence.
 For more information about SARA, please visit http://www.nc-sara.org/.

 Important Note for Prospective Students: If you are considering an academic program

-that leads to a professional license in your state, it is highly recommended that
+that leads to a professional license or certification in your state, it is highly

-you first seek guidance from the appropriate licensing agency in your home state BEFORE
+recommended that you first seek guidance from the appropriate licensing agency in

 Important note for students interested in pursuing professional educator programs: Educator licensure and certification are regulated individually by State Departments of Education and no two are exactly alike.
-Students who seek admission to a UofM College of Education online program for endorsement or initial educator certification in their home state should contact their home state's Department of Education for applicable requirements rules and regulations.
-Students are responsible for determining whether our online College of Education program will meet their home states' requirements for certification, licensure, or otherwise advancing a student's teaching or administrator credentials.
+Students who seek admission to a UofM College of Education online program for endorsement or initial educator certification in their state should contact their state's Department of Education and the UofM offering department for applicable requirements rules and regulations.

 Student Code of Conduct and Complaint Resolution